RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 17.md

 Debug felt like everything was falling apart.
 Her life, her patience, her capacity to hold her pee.

-She had driven the car for about thirty minutes before she had the panic inducing thought that since the car was hotel property Beth might report it stolen once they noticed it was gone and she didn't need the police making things worse right now.
+She had driven the car for about ten minutes before she had the panic inducing thought that since the car was hotel property: Beth might report it stolen once they noticed it was gone and she didn't need the police appearing and making things worse right now.

-First thing she did was drive to a nearby mall and parked near a concrete barricade to hide her nudity behind, it had a clothing donation bin for charity for the convenience of shoppers and escapees alike.
+The first thing she did was drive to a nearby mall and park near a concrete barricade to hide her nudity behind, it had a clothing donation bin for charity in the car park for the convenience of shoppers and escapees alike.

 The place was utterly empty for the dead of morning, letting Debug actually relax and unclench for the first time since part way through her date with Trouble.

 Her lock picks made quick work of the charity bin and in short order she had stollen a new shirt and shorts to cover up with and a library bag to jam her bloody rags in and the least worst sandals to protect her feet.

 As she got dressed she caught several glimpses of the mess she had made of herself in her escape.
-She added her arms from the elbows down and her body from the chest down to her list of things to ignore at all costs.
+She added her arms from the elbows down and her body from the waist down to her list of things to ignore at all costs.

 The pain, on the other hand, was far too all encompassing to ignore.

-Now she had achieved the difficult part of actually escaping her adrenaline was swiftly wearing off.
 Every part of her body ached, any time she stopped moving she could feel her pulse across her whole body.
 With every beat of her heart the chorus of pain grew louder.
+Her legs felt like lead, slow and painful to move and concerningly wet.
+She had been exhausted when she got back from carrying Trouble home and hadn't slept since.
+She was running on less than fumes at this point, now she had achieved the difficult part of actually escaping her adrenaline was swiftly wearing off.

-Folding herself back into the car involved a lot of painful screaming, but since she had started she might as well go through with the next step of her plan.
+Folding herself back into the car involved a lot of painful screaming.
+Putting on her new shorts had been difficult, but she'd managed it without having to bend at the waist.
+The car was going to be covered in her DNA after this with how much she could feel herself sweating...she hoped it was just sweat.
+But since she had started she might as well go through with the next step of her plan.

 Through tear-streaked vision, she parked and abandoned the car on a random residential street.
 If she needed to go somewhere a lot further in a pinch she could come back and re-steal it.

 But the most important thing now was hiding.

 Existing was taxing enough.
 Being seen or discovered by other people would be too much.
+If she could rest for a while, she could recover her energy and then go find something to eat.

 She had a lot of time to think about what had happened as she limped away looking for somewhere to hide.
 After a reasonable amount of sleepless worry sitting huddled in a corner between two buildings Debug confidently come to the conclusion that she was to blame for the whole situation.